Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Introduction

-Using this task analysis, we design a notebook-embedded interactive calling context tree (CCT) visualization that espouses the hybrid workflow and proposed task organization.
-We designed the visualization to fit in this workflow rather than standing alone, prioritizing intuitiveness of use for lightweight exploration.
-Furthermore, while visualizations generated in notebooks are typically an endpoint in notebook-based analysis, our CCT visualization supports the transfer of data and state between Python scripting cells and the interactive visualization context.
-This means that the data in the notebook can reflect changes made to the data in the visualization and vice-versa.
+In formulating our task analysis we characterize tasks in terms of their specificity and frequency, with the rationale that highly specific tasks are aided by the expressivity of scripting while frequent tasks can be aided by the fluidity of interactive visualization.
+We thus use this characterization to assign the tasks to scripting and visualization aspects of our design.
+Using this augmented task analysis, we design a notebook-embedded, interactive CCT visualization to fit in a hybrid scripting workflow rather than standing alone.
+While visualizations are typically an endpoint in notebook-based analysis, our CCT visualization supports the transfer of data and state between Python scripting cells and the interactive visualization context.
+This means that the data in the notebook variables can reflect changes made to the data in the visualization and vice-versa.

-We evaluate our design with seven performance analysis experts.
-We find that participants completed our evaluation tasks successfully and derived insights about program performance.
-Through our evaluation we also gathered feedback about the notebook-embedded nature of our tool and its visualization-scripting paradigm.
-Though overall our design fulfilled its goals and was well-received, we note yet unresolved design concerns regarding managing state synchronization between scripting cells and the interactive visualization.
-We suggest further examination of these design choices.
+We validate our design with seven performance analysis experts.
+The participants completed our evaluation tasks successfully and derived additional insights about program performance.
+Using their initial feedback regarding the visualization-scripting workflow, we design a follow-up study to further explore interaction styles and possible pitfalls of the paradigm.
+We heard consensus among participants regarding their support for the combination of visualizing and scripting with automatic updating of the cells.
+However, we also observed difficulties in state management, suggesting further design is needed to make notebook state more explicit.

+Based on participant feedback and reflections on the design process, we find that our augmented task analysis, focusing on specificity and frequency of tasks, anticipated user needs for flexibility and workflow and provides an avenue for evolution in participant analysis workflows.
+We recommend visualization+scripting be considered in exploratory workflows with technical users and provide guidance for how to design visualizations with this dual modality in mind.